-One of the things that Tim does right in this module is give proper expectations.
-Product launches are not merely one-day celebrations, but a several month long drama, creating a sense of suspense through the months and weeks prior to the launch.
+One thing that Tim does right in this module is give proper expectations.
+Product launches are not merely one-day celebrations, but several month long drama, creating a sense of suspense through the months and weeks prior to the launch.

 While grateful that Tim provides a 12 week plan outline to launch, I think in our day of instant gratification, he might do well to have provided a 90 day schedule of tasks to do each day until launch day arrives.
-For the reason that then the business builder would focus more on the business rather than merely thinking it can be accomplished in a few hours once per week.
+Because then the business builder would focus more on the business rather than merely thinking it can be accomplished in a few hours once per week.

 Aaron made a sequence of 8 videos (and a bonus 9th):

-The sequence of his mini-lessons must also be highlighted.
-Aaron goes through each stage in the order in which it is set up when running an actual PPC campaign, giving us a literal framework to follow.
+He goes through the exact steps that someone would go through when running an actual PPC campaign, giving a literal framework to follow.

 In this module, Tim gives a lot of advice on growing your brands, referencing different steps to optimize and outsource.

 Covered in this lesson: